EugeneHoran/Picasso-Transitions-Maps-Animations-Palette-Testing/README.md

 # Palette-Testing
 Just started working with palette.
-It will progress to loading multiple images in a gridview
+I am currently loading images from URL's.
+Adding the images to a recyclerView

 **What I have so far**